 The fertility and prenatal market is pretty crowded.
 What sets Beli apart?

 A few things, I think.
 First, we recognized that there is little to no federal oversight, which means we needed to set our own standards for purity, safety, and efficacy.
 I wanted to do everything right, even if it costs more.
-That’s why our formulations are manufactured in an FDA-registered facility and certified GMP.
-They’re vegan, non GMO, gluten and allergen free, and made right here in the U.S.A.
+That’s why our formulations are manufactured in an FDA-registered facility and manufacture under the Good Manufacturing Practices (cGMP).
+Beli's prenatal multivitamins are vegan, non GMO, gluten and allergen free, and made right here in the U.S.A. using both imported and local nutrient sources.
 We sought out the highest quality ingredients, like Vitacholine and methylated folate.

 It’s unfortunate that consumers have to be so diligent about prenatal vitamins, but it’s really so important.
 You can’t assume that anything you grab off the shelf is really meeting your needs, so educating women and men about how to shop for prenatals – what nutrients they need and in what quantity – is a big focus for us.

 Our men’s line is a big differentiator too.
 You’ll see more fertility and prenatal vitamins targeted at men these days, but Beli really was the first and I think we’re still doing it best.
-Our men’s vitamins have a proprietary Vitality Blend – six key ingredients that have a huge impact on sperm health and male fertility, including L-carnitine, L-arginine, coenzyme Q10, L-taurine, N-Acetyl-L-Cysteine, and, unique to us, shilajit extract.
-This adaptogen has been used for centuries in Ayurvedic medicine, and we included it specifically because of its effect on sperm count and overall sperm quality.
+Our men’s vitamins have a proprietary Vitality Blend – six key ingredients that support sperm health and male fertility health, including L-carnitine, L-arginine, coenzyme Q10, L-taurine, N-Acetyl-L-Cysteine, and, unique to us, shilajit extract.
+This adaptogen has been used for centuries in Ayurvedic medicine, and we included it specifically because of its effect to support sperm production and overall sperm quality.

-For both partners, shoring up nutritional gaps with a high-quality prenatal vitamin is kind of the low-hanging fruit – it’s pretty easy to set an alarm and take a few vitamins every day, and the payoff can be huge.
-What’s more, we know the role certain nutrients play in supporting the processes that drive fertility and reproduction, and that’s what we’ve included in Beli.
+For both partners, shoring up nutritional gaps with a high-quality prenatal vitamin is kind of the low-hanging fruit – it’s pretty easy to set an alarm and take a few vitamins every day.
+What’s more, we know the role certain nutrients play in supporting the processes that drive fertility and reproduction health, and that’s what we’ve included in Beli.
 Why not take advantage of that?

 You’re a mom of three.
 What’s your work-life balance like?